KhosroBahrami/ObjectDetection_YOLOv3_Tensorflow/README.md

 ### Non Maxmimum Supression (NMS)

-YOLO can make duplicate detections for the same object.
-To fix this, YOLO applies non-maximal suppression to remove duplications with lower confidence.
-Non-maximal suppression adds 2- 3% in mAP.
+Due to multiple anchorbozeds, YOLO can make duplicate detections for the same object.
+To remove duplications with lower confidence, YOLO applies non-maximal suppression, as follow:

-Here is one of the possible non-maximal suppression implementation:

-Sort the predictions by the confidence scores.
+- Sort the predictions by the confidence scores.
-Start from the top scores, ignore any current prediction if we find any previous predictions that have the same class and IoU > 0.5 with the current prediction.
+- Start from the top scores, ignore any current prediction if we find any previous predictions that have the same class and IoU > 0.5 with the current prediction.
-Repeat step 2 until all predictions are checked.
+- Repeat step 2 until all predictions are checked.